-Shares in maintenance provider Costain (LON:COST) have sunk almost 40% in early trading today after the company issued an update which warned that revenues and underlying profits this year will be below previous expectations owing to contract delays.
+The Costain share price (LON:COST) has sunk almost 40% in early trading today after the company issued a profit warning which stated that revenues and underlying profits this year will be below previous expectations owing to contract delays.

 The share price reaction was large, and an already cheap share has gotten even cheaper:

 The contracting sector, particularly those working on large government contracts has been suffering from a general investment malaise ever since Carillion went under.
 In more recent times, we’ve seen large companies like Capita destroy much of their shareholder value, as well as groups such as Kier suffer massively.

 In many cases the issues seem to be similar: big lumpy contracts and unforeseen circumstances affecting profits.
 This has not been helped by the general macroeconomic picture, where a looming Brexit and spending discipline has seen a varied amount of appetite from the government to complete some of its marquee projects.
 Costain are no exception to this, working on a varied amount of large, complex projects.

 Underscoring this is the nature of the industry: to some extent many of the contractors are played off against each other as contracts are tendered, and operating margins are very thin as a result.
 Therefore the bottom line is quite sensitive to a large deviation from the plan.
 In the case of Carillion, it was simply unable to keep the mistakes rolling forward and collapsed under its own weight.
 Since then, those troubles have weighed on the Costain share price.

 This comes in a trading update RNS.
 First the good news.

 Trading on current contracts during the first half has overall been in line with expectations.
 New orders secured in the first six months of this year include the A19 improvement contract and long term AMP7 awards for Severn Trent Water, United Utilities and Yorkshire Water which have strengthened the Group’s position in the water market.